tatsuki-masuda-code/jupyter_env/README.md

 ## Usage

-Execute these commands in your terminal
+Install dockerExecute these commands in your terminal

 ```
 docker build https://github.com/tatsuki-masuda-code/jupyter_env.git#main -t my_notebook
 docker run --rm -it -p 8888:8888 -v C:/mnt/hogehoge:/home/jovyan/work my_notebook
 ```

+If you want additional packages, you can pip/conda in the jupyter lab.

-If you want additional packages, write it to Issues and let me know.
+If you want some heavy packages which should've always been in the docker image, write it to Issues and let me know.
+Thank you.